 If you have ideas on dieting and the “clean eating” fads, push them at the back of your mind for now.

 Though weight should not worry you, eating like there is no tomorrow will not help you either.
 The rule here is to eat regular small portions of food throughout the day.
 If you eat in excess, your body will take whatever is needed for the period and store the rest as fat.
 Surely you wouldn’t want to gain weight so fast!
 Eating small portions of food at intervals will give your system adequate time to absorb the food and your gut will not be overwhelmed.
 You will also not experience any hunger pangs.

 Practise a Well-Balanced Diet

-Breast milk contains all the nutrients that your baby needs and in the right proportions.
+Breast milk contains all the nutrients that your baby needs and is in the right proportions.
 This is quite comforting for you.
 You do not have to worry about preparing meals from all food classes every other day.
 Though that’s true of breastmilk, your dietary lapses will have a direct impact on your baby.

-If you aren’t getting enough nutrients, the quality and quantity of breast milk will drop.
-If your body lacks sufficient nutrients from your diet, it will draw from the reserves leaving yours with nutritional deficiencies.
+If you aren’t getting enough nutrients, the quality of breast milk will drop.
+If your body lacks sufficient nutrients from your diet, it will draw from the reserves leaving yours with potential nutritional deficiencies.
 Confinement food catering companies can help you make all the foods you need.
 Look for a reliable source and dial for deliveries.
 You will enjoy savoury meals without worrying about the dishes.